On This Page

 Another scam is to request you the buyer to only send half the purchase price of the puppy prior to shipping.
 Pomeranian show breeders will never ship a puppy without full payment for the puppy and freight.

 Ask for more photos of the puppy at different ages and different angles.
 If the photos are stolen the person selling the puppy will not be able to supply more photos of the puppy that they claim to be selling.
 Ask to see photos of the parents of the puppy.
 If the person claiming to have this puppy for sale refuses to comply with your request for more photos.
 Look elsewhere for your new family member.
 The majority of people can quickly take a photo with there mobile phone if they are a genuine seller.

 The usual reasons a “breeder” wont allow you to visit include operating an unregistered kennel and keeping too many dogs often in squalid conditions.
 Avoid “breeders” who request you collect your new family member from a carpark etc.

 - No amount of dressing the puppy up in beads, flowers etc will change the expression on a nervous, very frightened puppy.

-Carefully check the Breeder’s web site (Good Breeders will have a web site).
+- Carefully check the Breeder’s web site (Good Breeders will have a web site).
 If the “breeder “does not have a website go elsewhere for your puppy.
-Dont be fooled here, a facebook page, photo upload sites, or youtube etc are not breeder websites.
+Don’t be fooled here, a Facebook page, photo upload sites, or YouTube etc. are not breeder websites.

-Check the quality of the Pomeranians displayed.
+- Check the quality of the Pomeranians displayed.
 Do the Pomeranians look, happy, well cared for and healthy in photos?